 South Ogden is a medium-sized city located in the state of Utah.
 With a population of 17,101 people and three constituent neighborhoods, South Ogden is the 42nd largest community in Utah.

 South Ogden is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, South Ogden is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in South Ogden who work in office and administrative support (15.88%), sales jobs (10.44%), and management occupations (8.47%).

 Also of interest is that South Ogden has more people living here who work in computers and math than 95% of the places in the US.

-In terms of college education, South Ogden is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 28.07% of adults 25 and older in the city have at least a bachelor's degree.
+The overall education level of South Ogden is somewhat higher than in the average US city of 21.84%: 28.07% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in South Ogden in 2010 was $29,059, which is upper middle income relative to Utah and the nation.
 This equates to an annual income of $116,236 for a family of four.
 However, South Ogden contains both very wealthy and poor people as well.

 South Ogden is a somewhat ethnically-diverse city.
 The people who call South Ogden home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of South Ogden residents report their race to be White, followed by Black or African-American.
 South Ogden also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 14.20% of the city’s residents.
 Important ancestries of people in South Ogden include English, German, Irish, Dutch, and Danish.